 The view, then, of the universe as self-caused that Engels develops is one that Spinoza would reject.
-We can imagine the latter asking: "What sustains the existence of the totality of finite modes, since we can conceive of the totality as failing to exist?"
+We can imagine the latter asking: "What sustains the existence of the totality of finite modes and their causal interactions, since we can conceive of them as failing to exist?"
 Engels would need to dismiss this query as a pseudo-question.
 For he thinks, as does Marx, that the infinite duration of the universe requires no explanation.
 It is a simple fact that the universe has always existed and always will exist.
-Any attempt to explain the sheer fact that the universe is simply there would have to invoke the existence of God as a necessary being, and this Engels is not prepared to do.
+Any attempt to get beneath the sheer fact that the universe is simply there so as to reach a self-explanatory cause would have to invoke the existence of God as a necessary being, and this Engels is not prepared to do.
 The result is that the view of things sub specie aeternitatis for Spinoza is the view of things as necessary expressions of God's essence, while the view from eternity for Engels is a view from the perspective of the universe as infinitely enduring matter in its various forms of motion.

-For Spinoza, the ability to view the universe and its constituents, including ourselves, from the viewpoint of eternity is a function of the third and highest form of knowledge, in which the knower immediately and intuitively understands the essential properties of finite modes as expressions of the eternal attributes they modify.
+For Spinoza, the ability to view the universe and its constituents, including ourselves, from the viewpoint of eternity is the province of the third and highest form of knowledge, in which the knower immediately and intuitively understands the essential properties of finite modes as expressions of the eternal attributes they modify.
 In every such act of understanding, the knower experiences a joy very different than ordinary joy, an active, self-generated emotion that Spinoza identifies as a state of bliss or beatitude.
 In that act, the finite mind is nothing other than one of the thoughts in the absolutely infinite intellect - the mind of God.
-Beatitude is a form of mental acquiescence, a joyful acceptance of things as they are as necessary expressions of God's nature.
+Beatitude is a form of mental acquiescence (acquiescentia), a joyful acceptance of things as they are as necessary expressions of God's nature.